pkdone/mongo-mangler/README.md

 // Generate a decimal number with up to a specified number of significant places (e.g. '3' places -> 736.274473638742) fakeDecimalSignificantPlaces(maxSignificantPlaces)

+// Generate a currency amount with just 2 decimal places and up to a specified number of significant places (e.g. '3' places -> 736.27) fakeMoneyAmountDecimal(maxSignificantPlaces)

 // Generate a True or False value randomly fakeBoolean()